Why CFO Scrutiny Is Rising in Enterprise AI Deals

 Financial discipline doesn’t mean forcing every AI project through the same short-term ROI calculation.

-Gartner recommends treating AI investments as a portfolio of different bets rather than applying one ROI standard to every initiative.
-Productivity improvements, targeted process changes, and transformational investments may have different costs, timelines, and levels of uncertainty.
-(Gartner)
+Gartner recommends treating AI investments as a portfolio of different bets rather than applying one short-term ROI standard to every initiative.
+Productivity improvements, targeted process changes, and transformational investments have different costs, timelines, and levels of uncertainty.

 Not every AI investment needs immediate payback.